gemini-cli-extensions/firestore-native/README.md

-# Gemini CLI Extension - Firestore
+# Gemini CLI Extension - Firestore Native

 This Gemini CLI extension provides a set of tools to interact with [Firestore](https://cloud.google.com/firestore/docs) databases.
 It allows you to manage your databases, documents, and collections directly from the [Gemini CLI](https://google-gemini.github.io/gemini-cli/), using natural language prompts.